Cardboard Tea Packaging Boxes

 Teams usually begin by mapping all their fills, counts, and product roles, then grouping them into size families.
 A few well-chosen footprints can cover most blends without creating unnecessary complexity.
 Bulk orders are then tied to those core sizes so stock control, pallet planning, and shelf layouts remain straightforward.

-A small tea brand can begin by identifying two or three core box sizes that match their main formats.
+A small tea brand can begin by identifying two or three core box sizes that match its main formats.
 From there, a simple layout system is created for logos, names, brewing charts, and icons across those sizes.
 Once this base is in place, every new blend can reuse the same structure, keeping the range tidy and easier to manage as the business grows.

 Let’s work together